Kama95/Kalebalika-NGO/README.md

-# Kalebalika-NGO
+# (Odin Project) - Kalebalika-NGO
-A landing page of an NGO website.
+A landing page for an NGO website. for the Odin Project.